untillpro/scm4j/scm4j-vcs-api/README.md

 # Overview
 Pk-vcs-api is set of base classes and interfaces to build VCS support (Git, SVN, etc) libraries which exposes basic vcs-related operations: merge, branch create etc. Pk-vcs-api consists of:
 - IVCS interface which exposes various vcs-related methods
-- Working Copy utility classes which are required if vcs-related operations which are need to be executed on a local file system (such as merge)
+- Working Copy utility classes which are required for vcs-related operations which are need to be executed on a local file system (such as merge)

 Also see [pk-vcs-test](https://github.com/ProjectKaiser/pk-vcs-test) project.
 It exposes Abstract Test which is used for functional testing and describing behaviour of IVCS implementation

 # Terms
 - IVCS
-	- Basic exposed interface which contains vcs-related operations
+	- Basic exposed interface which contains vcs-related methods
 - Workspace Home
 	- Home folder of all vcs-related operations which are require to use local file system.
+	- Defined by IVCS-user side
-- Repository workspace
+- Repository Workspace
 	- A folder of separate VCS Repository where Working Copies will be located.
 Need to group few Working Copies used by one Repository into one folder.
 E.g. if there are Git and SVN version control systems then need to know which VCS type each Working Copy belongs to.
     - Named automatically as repository url replacing all special characters with "_"
 - Locked Working Copy, LWC